Multilevel Emulation for Stochastic Computer Models with Application to Large Offshore Wind farms: Introduction

-In our simulations $T_{max} = 5$ (years); the early life in which \textit{excessive failure} is frequently observed.
-That is, the wind farm typically under-performs due to more than expected numbers of component failures; tackling this issue is vital to the feasibility of offshore wind.
-The number of event times is affected by a tuning parameter $\Delta t$, which represents the length of the time step of the numerical integration in the simulator which finds the (random) time between events.
-If $\Delta t$ is too large then we will frequently over estimate the time at which an event occurs, which results in an inaccurate simulation.
-Decreasing $\Delta t$ gives more accurate simulations but at an increased computational cost.
-Accurate runs of the Athena simulator take approximately $11$ minutes for a wind farm with $200$ turbines.
-For reference, the world's largest offshore winds farms (measured by number of turbines) are the London Array with $175$ turbines and the Hornsea $1$ which has $174$ \citep{Paterson2018, Vanhellemont2014}.
+In this paper, we focus on the Athena simulator \citep{Zit13, Zit16}, a stochastic point process model of an offshore wind farm.
+The main purpose of the Athena simulator is decision support under uncertainty.
+The uncertainties considered in Athena are the epistemic uncertainty about simulator parameters and the aleatory uncertainty about the natural world, for instance, the weather.

-The purpose of the Athena simulator is decision support under uncertainty.
-These uncertainties being the epistemic uncertainty an expert would have about parameters of a simulator and the aleatory uncertainty about the natural world, for instance, the weather and the implications this has on wind farm performance.
-An engineer designing the wind farm may be able to choose between a ``tried and tested'' component or a new component with a novel design.
-This could be a choice between one of two gearboxes for the turbine.
-The engineer would (with the help of a facilitator) formulate uncertainty distributions over the performance of each gearbox (for example, expected component lifetime) and then propagate this uncertainty through the Athena model to see how the uncertainty in component performance impacts wind farm performance.
-When there is just one uncertain parameter to elicit, we can spend all available resources (time, money, patience of experts) on eliciting a probability distribution for this parameter.
-When many uncertain parameters are of interest, the finite nature of our resources becomes very real.
-Therefore, as per the Sheffield Elicitation Framework (SHELF) protocols, we need to identify which parameters are most important to the problem at hand.
-We then perform a full SHELF workshop on the parameters deemed most important.
-We employ less precise probability judgements on less critical parameters \citep{Shelf4}.
-Putting this into the context of eliciting parameters for a complex computer model, it is not clear which parameters are most important until a sensitivity analysis has been conducted.
-Probabilistic sensitivity analysis (PSA) will be our approach to tackling this problem of parameter importance; PSA allows us to quantify the proportion of output uncertainty (measured by variance) induced by any input (or even groups of inputs).
+For example, an engineer designing the wind farm may be able to choose between a tried and tested component or a novel design.
+This could be a choice between one of two gearboxes.
+The engineer would formulate uncertainty distributions over parameters governing gearbox performance and then propagate this uncertainty through Athena to understand how the uncertainty in component performance impacts wind farm performance.
+When eliciting parameters for a complex computer model, such as the Athena simulator, it is not clear which parameters are most important until a sensitivity analysis has been conducted.
+Probabilistic sensitivity analysis (PSA) allows us to quantify the proportion of output uncertainty (measured by variance) induced by any input.
 The most important inputs are those contributing the most to output uncertainty \citep{Oakley04}.